miguel-negrao/ScalaMidiKtl/README.md

 MidiKtl -> A simple controller.

 MidiPagedKtl -> A multi-page midi controller.
 Each page is a virtual scene, whose values are kept.
-This is recomended for use only with controllers that support incoming midi messages and can reassign the controls based on these messages, i.e. with motorized faders or encoders.
+This is recommended for use only with controllers that support incoming midi messages and can reassign the controls based on these messages, i.e. with motorized faders or encoders.

 Controllers suported: